matthewlarkin/bare.sh/README.md

 ---

 ## Overview
-At it's root, `bare.sh` is a collection of unix-like directories (`/b`, `/lib`, `/sh`, and `/tmp`) each containing bash scripts and programs for a specific task.
+At it's root, `bare.sh` is a collection of unix-like directories (`/b`, `/i`, `/lib`, `/tmp`, and `/var`) each containing bash scripts and programs for specific tasks.

-Most of these scripts are small in scope, take simple input, and provide simple JSON output.
-This allows us to chain commands together and use them in a variety of inanticipatable ways, especially when combined with other tools like `jq`.
+Most of these scripts are small in scope, take simple input, and provide simple plaintext or JSON output.
+This allows us to chain commands together to accomplish more complex tasks.

 ---